lynnlangit/Hello-AWS-Data-Services/1_storage/1a_S3-and-Glacier/README.md

 ## AWS S3 and Glacier

-For more information which compares capabilities for all AWS storage service options, see this page - xxx
+For more information which compares capabilities for all AWS storage service options, see this [page](https://github.com/lynnlangit/Hello-AWS-Data-Services/tree/master/1_storage/2_EFS-EBS-FSx)

 ### Use these S3 scripts